 Carlos Arias Navarro

-- Historical Villain Upgrade: Carlos Navarro in real life was a hardline Francoist who sentenced thousands to death as a part of the Francoist White Terror.
-However, here he straight up becomes an insane Catholic fundamentalist, becoming a holy regent for the extremely brutal National Redemption Front.
+- Historical Villain Upgrade: Carlos Arias Navarro in real life was a hardline Francoist who sentenced thousands to death as part of the Francoist White Terror.
+However, here he straight up becomes an insane Catholic fundamentalist, the holy regent for the extremely brutal National Redemption Front.

-- Go Mad from the Revelation: Once, he was a simple Francoist statseman.
-However, after seeing the never-ending horror of the Iberian Wars, he loses all his faith in the old order and turns into a completely different person, seeking the answers from no one but God himself.
+- Sanity Slippage: Once, he was a simple Francoist statesman.
+However, after seeing the never-ending horror of the Iberian Wars, he loses all his faith in the old order and turns into a completely different person, seeking answers from no one but God himself.

 Portuguese Civil War